 Advanced Battery Golf & Tennis Tournament

 NAATBatt International hosts the Advanced Battery Golf & Tennis Tournament each year in conjunction with its Annual Meeting.
-The purpose of the Tournament is to encourage industry networking and the development of personal relationships among our members that will lead to sales opportunities and business growth.
-The 2015 Tournament took place on the Robert Trent Jones Sr.-designed golf course at the Wigwam Resort outside of Phoenix.
-The 2016 Tournament will be held at the Indian Wells Golf Resort, a two-time host to the PGA TOUR’s Skins Game.
-Indian Wells is also home to the home of the BNP Paribas Open (previously the Pacific Life Open), a joint event of the ATP World Tour and the WTA Tour, which constitutes the fifth largest tennis tournament in the world.
-No special skill is required to play in the Advanced Battery Golf & Tennis Tournament, however—only an intense interest in advanced batteries.
+Last year, NAATBatt supplemented its annual golf tournament with a Shooting Tournament held at The National Shooting Complex outside San Antonio, Texas.
+Whether golfing, shooting or playing tennis, the purpose of these pointedly recreational events is the same: To encourage industry networking and the development of personal relationships among our members that will lead to sales opportunities and business growth.
+The 2019 Golf Tournament will take place on the Robert Trent Jones Sr.-designed golf course at the Wigwam Resort outside of Phoenix.
+Sign up for the 2019 NAATBatt Annual Meeting soon to reserve your spot.
+No special skill is required to play in the Tournaments—only an intense interest in the advanced battery industry and a strong desire to grow your business.

 Member Site Visits